 Chamomile and feverfew both belong to the chrysanthemum family, which is why these two flowering plants have a similar appearance.
 They look enough like each other that it is possible to mistake one for the other.
 They are also similar in how they are used.
-They are both tea herbs that can be used in its fresh or dried form.
-Beyond that, they have a few important differences when it comes to their properties and their applications.
-We will compare these two herbs further in the SPICEography Showdown below.
+Both, for instance, are tea herbs that can be used in its fresh or dried form.
+But they have a few important differences when it comes to their properties and their uses.
+Let’s compare.

 How do chamomile and feverfew differ?